geostyler/geostyler-homepage/content/codesprint-2025/contributions.md

   The ScaleDenominator components have been improved, by providing a predefined set of scales as well as adding error information so that chances of making errors are less likely.

+* **Make Multi Edit optional**
+  The RuleTable component now has an optional layout without select and multi edit options.
+  When enabled, actions like duplicate and delete rule are placed at the end of each row.

 * **Improving GeoStyler Builds**
   Imports in GeoStyler builds now include the _.js_ extension, thereby strongly facilitating the integration into existing applications.